How to Use Ahrefs Mobile: A Step-by-Step Guide

 This analysis can reveal the types of content that attract links on mobile and which websites are willing to link to mobile-friendly resources.
 You can use this information to build a more robust backlink profile for your own mobile pages with Ahrefs’ Backlink Checker.

-Address JavaScript SEO for Mobile
+Handling JavaScript SEO for Mobile Sites

 Many modern websites rely on JavaScript to create dynamic experiences, but this can sometimes create hurdles for search engines.
 It’s critical to ensure Google can crawl and render all the important content on your mobile site.
 When you understand the JavaScript SEO basics, you can avoid common pitfalls like hiding content from search bots.
 Also, be sure to use canonical tags correctly to prevent duplicate content issues between different site versions.